South Pasadena, California: Filming

 Due to its small-town feel and proximity to major film studios, South Pasadena has frequent filming.
-Scenes from La La Land and Ladybird have been shot here.
+Scenes from La La Land, Robert Altman's The Player, and Lady Bird have been shot here.
 The town hosts around 200 shoots per year.
 South Pasadena is also the location of the house of the character Michael Myers from the film Halloween.
 Other notable films include Old School, Liar, Liar, Beethoven, Back to the Future, and Teen Wolf.

+Arts and culture

+South Pasadena calls itself the "City of Trees".